THREAD-3-2/RKMK_Commutator_free_integrators/docs/index.rst

 is a MATLAB code for the implementatiuon of Runge-Kutta-Munthe-Kaas and Commutator free Lie group integrators, which is developed at the `Department of Mathematical Sciences at NTNU <https://www.ntnu.edu/imf>`_.
 It is part of the source code for the paper `(Celledoni, Çokaj, Leone, Murari and Owren, 2021) <https://doi.org/10.1080/00207160.2021.1966772>`_.
-The equations of motion of the mechanical system under consideration are described in :ref:`Dynamics of two quadrotors transporting a mass point <ode>`.
-To solve the problem, Runge-Kutta-Munthe-Kaas and Comunntator free Lie group integrators are applied, as described in :ref:`RKMK and Commutator free Lie group integrators <int>`.
+The equations of motion of the mechanical system under consideration are described in :ref:`Example <ode>`.
+To solve the problem, Runge-Kutta-Munthe-Kaas and Comunntator free Lie group integrators are applied, as described in :ref:`Algorithms <int>`.
 The code can be run from a main file at `src/main.m`.

 Contents
 ========